-Cap rates for single tenant CVS, Rite Aid and Walgreens properties all increased significantly in the third quarter of 2016.
+Cap rates for single tenant Rite Aid, Walgreen, and CVS for sale all increased significantly in the third quarter of 2016.
 Cap rates for the net lease drug store sector increased by 33 basis points to a 5.96% cap rate when compared to the prior year.

 Rite Aid and Walgreens cap rates experienced the largest increase by 30 and 37 basis points each due to the investor concern of store closures with the potential Rite Aid acquisition by Walgreens.
 In the same timeframe, CVS cap rates increased by 25 basis points.